bangerth/information-density/Readme.md

 $A$, $B$, $C$, and $M$ matrices discussed in the paper.
 These matrices can then be used to compute the eigenvalues of the $H$ matrix defined by $H = B^T A^{-T} C A^{-1} B + \beta M$ where $\beta$ is the regularization parameters.

 Some of the pictures shown in the paper are also reproduced as part of this code gallery program.
+See the paper for captions and more information.